maciej-bendkowski/boltzmann-brain/README.md

 - optimised Newton oracle (see [3]) for numerical system evaluation,
 - singularity approximation within a desired error bound,
 - working, self-contained Haskell module generation utilizing ```Control.Monad.Random``` and ```Control.Monad.Trans.Maybe``` in the implementation of dedicated Boltzmann sampler,
+- support for the admisible list-based sequence constructor,
 - text-based compilator annotating constructors with appropriate *branching probabilities*.

 #### Installation and usage